wolfgangjblack/multi-track/README.md

     - trained on ImageNet which has cars
     - can be used in Onnx/TensorRT
     - supports batching
+6. Does not really handle occlusion, blurring, or light.
+We can improve this utilizing all of this - but since I'm not a perception engineer, rather more an ML/GenAI engineer I'd have to do more research there.

 I also tend to start projects with simple models over more complex models, just so we can understand the limits to the data/performance as well as try to save costs.